What to do if you have a concern

 If you have concerns, please speak first to your child’s teacher, who knows your child best.
-Teachers are available for short impromptu chats after school, and longer appointments can be made by speaking directly to the teacher or via the office (firstname.lastname@example.org).
+If you have concerns about your child’s special educational needs, please contact your child’s teacher or the SENDCO (firstname.lastname@example.org).
 Due to Covid restrictions, we are not able to have face-to-face meetings but we will be able to arrange a telephone conversation, if appropriate.
 If something is worrying you, please do not wait for a parent consultation appointment – we would much rather address an issue sooner rather than later.

 firstname.lastname@example.org Hazel Class Teacher